lgbouma/yieldCode/README.md

   which copies your input file to a log file then executes the main `yieldCode` loop in a background process while appending the text output to the same log file.

-  Your desired input parameters for a first pass might be:
+  Your desired input parameters (i.e. the `main.pro` file) for a first check might be:
   ```
   PRO main
   fnums = mrdfits('fnums.fits') ; File containing healpix numbers (skips galactic plane healpix tiles)